Canon 1300D vs 750D

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2015.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were officially introduced, respectively, in March 2016 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 750D provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1300D has a resolution of 17.9 megapixels, whereas the 750D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 1300D and the Canon 750D is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Canon 1300D and the Canon 750D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is somewhat larger (2 percent) than the Canon 1300D.
 Moreover, the 750D is markedly heavier (14 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the 750D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.